SCHOOL GUIDE 2025-2026

 Homework policy

 • Developing independence.
-When developing independence, we naturally take your child’s age and abilities into account;
+When developing independence, we naturally take your child’s age and abilities into account.

 • Developing study skills within the subject lessons.